IMDB Link: “Who Pays the Ferryman?” Some Talk of Alexander (TV Episode 1977) – IMDb

 If you rotate the Google Maps view around you will see the pier which is visible behind the kaiki.
 The angled rock formations behind the actors are the giveaway here, as well as the additional clues in other scenes, especially the Despina Taverna on the corner.

 The next scene where they’re sat down with Nikos and Elena is at the rear of the Taverna Vassilakis (Ferryman Taverna).
 In the background to the side of the taverna seating area, you see a different boat to the one that was discussed in the earlier scene.
+This boat will appear in many scenes filmed around the taverna.

 Haldane is staying at Babis’ apartment in Elounda.
 This is conveniently located in the alleyway beside the taverna.
+This is also where Babis parks his maroon BMW across the alleyway on the main road at the top of the stairs.

 Babis and Haldane discuss Haldane’s plans to stay in Elounda to be near Elena.